50hertz.com

 In the planning and permit procedure, extensive measures to involve the general public are already imposed by the law.
 Nonetheless, 50Hertz involves administrations, elected officials, associations as well as citizens within the planning, aside of the formal procedure.

 Even before 50Hertz submitted the applications for federal sectoral planning, the project team had already discussed the planning in the autumn of 2016, gathered over 600 comments and subsequently revised the corridor grid.
-Since then, 50Hertz has made a further five visits to Saxony-Anhalt, Saxony and Thuringia with information fairs and the DialogMobil to discuss the planning progress for the SuedOstLink with local residents.
+Since then, 50Hertz has made many visits to Saxony-Anhalt, Saxony and Thuringia with information fairs and the DialogMobil to present the respective planning to local residents and to gather their opinions and tips.

 Information and Materials

-Detailed information on the project’s progress as well as other materials are available on the following pages (in German).
+Detailed information on the project’s progress as well as other materials are available on the following pages (in German language):

 • PUBLIC PARTICIPATION